 To be eligible for music services, you must:

 1. Reside in the United States or its territories, or be a U.S. citizen living abroad.

 2. Be unable to read standard print because of a temporary or permanent visual or physical disability.

 Anyone currently registered with the library qualifies to receive music services and should contact the NLS Music Section directly.
-If you are not registered yet, complete the Application for Library Service: Individuals and return it to the library or to the NLS Music Section to sign-up for service.
+If you are not registered yet, complete the Application for Library Service for Individuals and return it to the library or to the NLS Music Section to sign-up for service.

-Once an application is approved, patrons will receive the necessary playback equipment from the library.
+Once an application is approved, you will receive the necessary playback equipment from the library.

 National Library Service for the Blind and Physically Handicapped